nkoep/nkoep.net/posts/random-forest-regressor.md

 While we could train each tree in parallel, a simpler approach to speed things up a bit is through [numba](http://numba.pydata.org/).

-### Speeding Up Our Decision Tree Regressor with Numba
+### Speeding Up Decision Tree Fitting with Numba

 Numba is a just-in-time (JIT) compiler for Python that utilizes the [LLVM](https://llvm.org/) ecosystem to compile Python bytecode to efficient machine code.
-The dynamic nature of Python makes this process rather difficult if not impossible for arbitrary Python code.
+The dynamic nature of the Python language makes this process rather difficult if not impossible for arbitrary Python code.
-For the type of code often encountered in scientific computing, however, numba can often generate incredibly fast code, especially due to its first-class support for numpy arrays.
+For the type of code often encountered in scientific computing, however, numba can generate incredibly fast code, especially due to its first-class support for numpy arrays.

 In its simplest form, it suffices to decorate a function with the `njit` decorator imported from the `numba` package.